 -I’ll see what I can do Mary.
 He is not twenty one anymore and they prefer to have them at that age, I just got lucky.

 Their chat was interrupted when the door opened and suddenly there stood Brennan.
 He was surprised to see Leyden and his expression was dour.
 He looked at Leyden and then at Mary before putting a brown package down on the dresser.
-Mary knew it was from Lombardis down the street where Luca often saved some of their off cuts for Michael.
+Mary knew it was from Lombardis down the street where Luca often saved some of their off cuts for them.

 – What are you doing here Pat?
 I told you I’d meet you downstairs.